Do You Have a Question for Junelle?

-Essentially, my job is to create safety and undo aloneness so you can free yourself to be yourself.
+Essentially, my job is to help you free yourself to be yourself.
 Here is how it works.

 I do this by helping you connect with yourself as honestly as you are capable.
-As a therapist, I listen deeply and carefully.
-I am empathic, active, direct and when I feel necessary I may challenge you.
-As we work together, new restorative experiences associated with feeling self-acceptance and self-compassion, inner clarity and connection occur.
-Your relationship to yourself, your life and others starts to deepen and expand.
+As we work together, new restorative experiences associated with feeling self-acceptance, self-compassion, inner clarity, and connection occur.
+Your relationship with yourself, your life, and others start to deepen and expand.
 Fear gives way to freedom and curiosity.
 Anger gives way to acceptance.
-And sorrow eases, creating room for resilience, love and self- activation.
+And sorrow eases, creating room for resilience, love, and self-activation.